gksthf99/Moneyline/README.md

-# Edgerunner
+# Moneyline

 I built a system that predicts the outcomes of NBA and NHL games, finds cases where a prediction market has the odds wrong, and automatically places trades on those games.
-It ran autonomously for two weeks — pulling live data, making predictions, executing trades, grading itself overnight, and adjusting.
+It ran autonomously — pulling live data, making predictions, executing trades, grading itself overnight, and adjusting.

 **Evaluated on 217 live predictions with a Brier score of 0.2078 — meaningfully better than the 0.25 baseline (coin-flip).
-Settled 31 trades at 18W-13L (58.1%).**
+Settled 31 trades at 90W-65L (58.1%).**

 ---